-Applications for fall 2018 available
+Applications for Summer and Fall 2019 available

 The Auburn Plainsman is seeking creative and enterprising Auburn student journalists who want to work for one of the most decorated student newspapers in the country.
 You do not have to be a journalism major, nor do you have to have previous writing or reporting experience.